KingDEV22/Invoice-Manager/README.md

 # Invoice-Manager
-Invoice Manager is a web-based application designed to help manage and track invoices efficiently.
-It provides a user-friendly interface for performing various operations such as adding, deleting, updating, viewing, sorting, and searching invoices.
+Invoice Manager: Streamline invoice management with a user-friendly web app.
+Perform tasks like adding, deleting, updating, viewing, sorting, and searching invoices effortlessly.
+Also, leverage predictive capabilities for estimating due dates using historical data.
-Additionally, it offers a prediction feature to estimate the due dates of invoices based on historical data.

 ## Features
 The Invoice Manager project is divided into three main parts:

 ### Frontend/UI:
-The user interface is built using React, HTML, and CSS.
-It offers a seamless and intuitive experience for managing invoices.
-The following features are available:
+The user interface is built using React and CSS.The following features are available:

-Add: Users can create new invoices and input relevant details such as invoice number, amount, due date, etc.
+Add: Users can create new invoices.

 Delete: Invoices can be easily removed from the system when they are no longer needed.